developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxCellularManager/index.md

     > Note:
     > Make sure the device is in USB debug.

-    Before running the application, We will make sure that Data Roaming of our Symbol device is turned OFF.
+    Before running the application, We will make sure that Data Roaming of our Zebra device is turned OFF.

     Go to device's Settings -> Mobile Networks and make sure that "Data Roaming" is unchecked.